EXCLUSIVE-Alpha Bank picks Davidson Kempner as preferred bidder for $12 bln Galaxy bad loans - sources

 Alpha Bank declined to comment while Davidson Kempner and PIMCO were not immediately available.

-The sale, which is expected to be finalised by the end of 2020, is the most significant attempt by a Greek bank to clean up its balance sheet amid fears that loans to businesses and individuals going bad will surge as a consequence of the COVID-19 crisis.
+The sale, which is expected to be finalised by the end of 2020, is the most significant attempt by a Greek bank to clean up its balance sheet amid fears that the proportion of soured loans to businesses and individuals will surge as a consequence of the COVID-19 crisis.

 Banks offload bad debts, normally at a fraction of their face value, to free up their balance sheets to make new loans and keep both their own business and economies going.